AdaCore/spark2014/docs/lrm/source/subprograms.rst

    specified to have the value Ghost is said to be a ghost entity (e.g., a ghost function or a ghost variable).

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.6 SS An entity with Convention => Ghost is a ghost entity.
+Covered by another TU.

 #.
 The Convention aspect of an entity declared inside of a ghost entity (e.g.,
    within the body of a ghost function) is defined to be Ghost.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.6 SS Any entity declared inside a ghost entity, is also defined to be Ghost.

 #.
 The Link_Name aspect of an imported ghost entity is defined
    to be a name that cannot be resolved in the external environment.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.6 SS The Link_Name aspect of an imported ghost entity cannot be resolved in the external environment.

 .. centered:: **Legality Rules**

 #.
 Only functions can be explicitly declared with the Convention aspect Ghost.
    [This means that the scope of the following rules is restricted to functions, even though they are stated in more general terms.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.6 LR Only functions can be explicitly declared with Convention => Ghost.

 #.
 A ghost entity shall only be referenced: